 For Theragun users, the massage gun is compatible with the Therabody app, which has a number of different suggested routines aimed at problem areas you might want to focus on, like your lower back, or based on your sport, such as cycling or running.
 It's free to use and worth downloading to make sure you're not focusing on one area for too long.

-If you've not decided on a Theragun, there are some general rules that apply when using all massage guns at home.
-Firstly, little is more when it comes to using a massage gun.
+For other models, there are some general rules that apply when using all massage guns at home.
 Experts agree that one to two minutes on a large muscle group is more than enough and you'll probably want to use a lower frequency setting unless you've built a lot of muscle (weightlifters, we're looking at you).

 Secondly, no matter how exciting your new massage gun might be, you shouldn't be using it every day.
 Sports physiotherapists recommend using percussive therapy alongside your other recovery tools, such as foam rolling, or Epsom salt baths.
 Every few days is enough if you want your massage gun to still be effective.